 Before I became a Divemaster (DM), I was in college in the US.
 I studied international political economy and English literature.
-I worked for the US in a year doing SEO and content creation, and continue to do so remotely while also working as a Divemaster.
+I worked in the USA for a year doing SEO and content creation, and continue to do so remotely while also working as a Divemaster.

 What first got you interested in diving?

-The first time I did a scuba dive was in Thailand when I was 14.
+The first time I did a scuba dive was in Thailand when I was 14 years old.
 I’ve always been a water baby, and I absolutely loved my first dive experience underwater.
 After that first time, I decided I’d work on becoming a certified diver when I wasn’t busy with school.

 How did you become a Divemaster?
 Where did you do your training?

-After years of having a SCUBA diving certification and diving recreationally, I finally decided to become a Divemaster and trained for the same in Pondicherry, India.
+After years of having a SCUBA diving certification and diving recreationally, I finally decided to become a Divemaster.
+I did a PADI Divemaster training in Pondicherry, India.

-How did you get your job as a Divemaster in Goa?
+How did you get your job as a Divemaster in Goa, India?

 What does a Divemaster do exactly?

-A Divemaster is the step in professional diving.
-As a DM, duties include assisting instructors on courses, leading dives for certified divers, conducting pool training sessions, teaching newbies basic dive skills and much more.
-You can learn more about the entire Divemaster certification course and duties here.
+A Divemaster is a recreational diving professional that organizes and leads dives.
+A Divemaster’s duties include assisting instructors on courses, leading dives for certified divers, conducting pool training sessions, SCUBA diving lessons, teaching newbies basic dive skills and much more.
+You can learn more about the entire Divemaster certification course, PADI Divemaster course cost, and duties here.
 PADI courses are available all over the world.

 What do you love about being a Divemaster?

-What are some of the biggest challenges about being a Divemaster?
+What are some of the biggest challenges of being a Divemaster?

-Scuba Diving, being an adventure sport, does have an element of risk.
+SCUBA Diving, being an adventure sport, does have an element of risk.
 As a Divemaster, you are responsible for your customers’ safety, and taking this responsibility seriously is of utmost importance.
-Like any other job, diving does have its challengers.
+Like any other job, diving does have its challenges.
 These range from challenges like facing an unexpected emergency underwater, equipment malfunction, dealing with panicked divers, or rough weather conditions.
 If you plan to dive on your travels, be sure you have travel insurance that will cover divers.

 What are some of the coolest things you have seen while diving in Goa or elsewhere?

 One of my most memorable diving experiences was during a liveaboard trip on the Great Barrier Reef.
-We were diving the outer reefs during a night dive; at a dive site every aptly named Gotham city.
-Everywhere I looked, there were predatory fish like giant trevally hunting smaller fish, and Reef sharks by the dozen swimming about – it was like watching a documentary on National Geographic, except I was a part of it!
+We were diving the outer reefs during a night dive at a dive site aptly named Gotham City.
+Everywhere I looked, there were predatory fish like Giant Trevally hunting smaller fish, and Reef Sharks by the dozen swimming about.
+It was like watching a documentary on National Geographic, except I was a part of it!